 What are American Options?

-An American Option is a type of options contract (Call or Put) that can be exercised at any time at the will of the holder of the option before the expiration date.
-It allows the option holder to reap benefits out of the security or stock at any time when the security or stock is favorable.
-A European option is the exact opposite of an American Option wherein the option holder cannot sell the option until the day of expiration, even when it is favorable.
-There is no geographical connection in relation to the names since it only refers to the execution of the options trade.
+American Options are a type of options contract that can be exercised at any time at the will of the holder of the option on or before the expiration date.
+It allows the option holder to reap benefits out of the security or stock at any time when the security or stock movement is favorable.

 #1 – American Call Option

-An American Call option allows the holder of the option the right to ask for the delivery of the security or stock anytime between the execution date and the expiration date when the price of the assets shoots above the strike price.
-In an American Call option, the strike price does not change throughout the contract.
+An American Call option allows the holder of the option to ask for the delivery of the security or stock anytime between the execution date and the expiration date when the price of the assets shoots above the strike price.
+The strike price does not change throughout the contract in an American Call option.

-ABC Inc has been doing good business since the past 2 quarters and you are convinced that the stock price will go above the current market price of $150 per share.
+ABC Inc has been doing good business for the past two quarters, and you are convinced that the stock price will go above the current market price of $150 per share.
 The contract consists of 100 shares.

 Strike = $160